 AFP DFW Philanthropy in Action Conference at the Irving Convention Center was great fun.
 I spoke about asking for major gifts and expecting the unexpected.
 The event occurred on May 19 and I had a “full house” and many excellent follow-up questions.
 My slide deck may be viewed by following this link to SlideShare.
 Locally, I followed up after the talk with a more brief “chat” about asking at the Regional Foundation Library in Austin.

-I have continued volunteering for other nonprofit organizations as time allows, among them Young Journey Foundation and Big Medium.
-As questions reach me via the contact form on this website and Carolyn’s Nonprofit Blog, I continue responding with the best information I can muster.
+I have continued volunteering for other nonprofit organizations as time allows.
+As questions reach me via the secure contact form on this website and Carolyn’s Nonprofit Blog, I continue responding with the best information I can muster.
 I have also continued to hone my skills on YouTube.

 April through June, 2016